Cameo lighting

-Cameo lighting in film is a spotlight that accentuates a single person and maybe a few props in a scene.
-It creates an 'angelic' shot, such as one where God is shining down and a light shines down onto this person.
+In film, cameo lighting is any lighting which has the talent in light, accentuating them and maybe a few props in a scene.
+It is often done using spotlights with barn doors.
 Cameo lighting derives its name from the art form in which a light relief figure is set against a darker background.
-It is often achieved by using barn-doored spotlights.
 It helps focus on the subject and not its environment.
+Cameo lighting can be used with a fill light, which reduces its starkness.

+It is the opposite of a silhouette, another type of chiaroscuro lighting.

 A problem with cameo lighting is that it can lead to color distortion and noise in the darkest areas.